 After participating in Polo for Charity for almost a decade, this year Daufuskie Marsh Tacky Society is a charity beneficiary!
 Special thanks to the Rotary Club of Okatie, Moonstar Advertising, Vintage Market, Property Management Pros, May River Oyster Company and May River Excursions for your incredible support!

 Daufuskie Island is an attractive vacation destination for its unspoiled natural surroundings, colorful character and pristine, uncrowded beaches.
 It is one of the last remaining places on the south east coast where horseback riding on the beach is allowed, and where the vast majority of the island is accessible by horseback.
 In many cases, especially after Hurricane Matthew, the most beautiful places on Daufuskie Island are accessible on foot or by horseback alone.
 Riding horses on the beaches of Daufuskie Island should be a bucket list thing for all equestrians.
 We will be offering a variety of guided horseback riding tours beginning Summer 2018.
-In the meantime and available now, you can stay at the charming Hinson White Cottage, where there are overnight accommodations for your horses, too.
-When you book through Airbnb to stay at the Hinson White Cottage, a portion of your proceeds goes to Preservation South Carolina and Daufuskie Marsh Tacky Society, so you can feel good about spending that extra night on the island.
+Also beginning Summer 2018, you can stay at the charming Hinson White Cottage, where there are overnight accommodations for your horses, too.
+Check back here or sign up for our newsletter and get updates when the Hinson White Cottage becomes available.
+When you vacation with us, a portion of your proceeds goes to Preservation South Carolina and Daufuskie Marsh Tacky Society, so you can feel good about spending that extra night on the island.

 The added costs and logistical challenges of running an equestrian facility on Daufuskie Island are huge.
 Our team utilizes their personal equipment, years of experience and working relationships in order to manage the ongoing needs of our horses successfully.
 Everything must be barged or ferried across which requires planning ahead and always having back up in case of an emergency situation.
 Some days are almost too crazy to stand it, but the rewards of having our SC State Heritage back in their historical roots on Daufuskie Island makes it all worth it.
 We are always seeking volunteers and donations of equipment such as tractors, trucks and trailers to add to our fleet.
 Your donations are tax deductible to the fullest extent of the law.
 Thanks to everyone who has gone out of their way even in the slightest to help us fulfill our mission of promoting and protecting the Marsh Tacky on Daufuskie!